-The Master of Science in Nursing (MSN) degree is a 40–credit–hour program with classes 100% online.
+The Master of Science in Nursing (MSN) degree is a 40–credit–hour program.
 We prepare you to be a leader in the field of nursing as a nurse educator or as a nurse administrator, manager or entrepreneur.

 This 55-credit-hour program equips you to respond to increasing responsibilities for business operations in the health care industry.
-You'll concurrently earn your Master of Science in Nursing and Master of Business Administration in this joint degree program.
+You'll save time and tuition by concurrently earning your Master of Science in Nursing and Master of Business Administration in this joint degree program.